nus-cs2103-AY2324S2/ip/docs/README.md

 ```

 ## Finding specific tasks(s) in the list by keyword
-Command: `find <KEYWORD>`
+Command: `find <KEYWORD>` <br>
 What it does: Finds the task(s) in the list whose description matches the keyword.
-The keyword is case insensitive and partial matches are also returned.
+The keyword is case-insensitive and
+partial matches are also returned. <br>

-Example: `find english`
+Example: `find english` <br>
-This finds the task(s) in the list whose description matches "english" partially or fully.
+This finds the task(s) in the list whose description matches "english" partially or fully. <br>
-Expected output:
+Expected output: <br>
 ```
 Here are the matching tasks in the list:
 1. [D][ ] english assignment (by: Dec 02 2024 23:59)